ENSL/ensl.org/DEVELOPMENT.md

   * Local changes go to .env*local and **not** .env (unlike previous versions)
   * Passwords are in ENV variables for now so they don't have to duplicated between DB and Rails.
 1. Everything should be running on containers.
-  * Docker-compose is the heart of deployment
+    * Docker Compose is the heart of deployment
   * Dockerfile should contain the gems and prebuilt assets for production
   * The app is mounted as **volume**.
 It will override the Dockerfile content.
     * The app is only put inside the Dockerfile to precompile assets for production and staging.
 It could be removed to reduce space.